Sharleen Spiteri: Careful What You Wish For and hiatus (2001–2008)

-Red Book and hiatus (2005–2008)

 The band returned in mid-2005 with the single "Getaway", which entered the UK Singles Chart at No. 6, becoming the band's tenth UK top-ten single.
-The song also charted at No. 6 on the Denmark Singles Top 40, No. 18 in Norway, No. 34 on the Irish Singles Charts, No. 41 in Sweden, No. 43 in Belgium No. 45 in Switzerland, No. 59 in France, and 59 in Germany.
 "Can't Resist" was released as the second single on 31 October 2005.
-The song failed to make the UK Top 10, reaching No. 13 and becoming the band's nineteenth UK Top-40 single.
-The band's seventh studio album, Red Book, followed on 7 November 2005.
-The album reached No. 16 in the UK albums chart.
-Red Book became the band's third album to miss the UK Top 10 after Mothers Heaven in 1991 and Ricks Road in 1993.
+The band's seventh studio album, Red Book, followed on 7 November 2005 and reached No. 16 in the UK albums chart.
 The band's third and final single "Sleep" from the album was released on 9 January 2006.
 The song was the band's eleventh UK Top 10 single, peaking at No. 6 on the UK Singles Chart as well as making No. 37 on the Irish Singles Charts.
 The song featured vocals from Paul Buchannan from the Scottish band, the Blue Nile.
 On 21 February 2006, a promo-only single, "What About Us", was released.
 On 24 September 2007 the band released The BBC Sessions, including radio sessions spanning from 1989 to 2005, with extensive liner notes and interviews with Spiteri.
 Cover songs include Elmore James's "It Hurts Me Too", the Beatles' "I've Got a Feeling", and Ashford & Simpson's "You're All I Need to Get By."

-In 2008, Spiteri embarked on a solo career.
-Her debut album Melody was released in July 2008 and debuted at No. 3 in the UK.
-Worldwide the album sold over 300,000 copies.
-She released her debut solo single, "All The Times I Cried", which made the UK Top 40 at No. 26.
-She also released the singles, "Stop, I Don't Love You Anymore" and "It Was You".
-"Don't Keep Me Waiting" was released as a promo single in Switzerland.
-On New Year's Eve 2009, she performed two cover songs on The Graham Norton Show.
-Her second solo studio album, The Movie Songbook, was released on 1 March 2010 worldwide.
 On 11 September 2009, Ally McErlaine was hospitalised after he collapsed with a massive brain aneurysm at age 41.
 As of February 2010, he is on the road to recovery, as reported by Spiteri in The Sunday Mail: "Ally is the most stubborn person I have ever come across, and I think his sheer pigheadedness is the reason he's still here.
 When he asked what was happening with Texas, I said it was up to him.
 He told me he wanted to get back into the studio."